AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ### 1.1 Value proposition

-Population increases dramatically in recent years and it accompanies with increased consumption of food.
-One important component in human's dietary structure, protein, requires people to expand the soybean cultivation to feed livestock.
+Population increases dramatically in recent years, and it accompanies with increased consumption of food.
+One crucial component in human's dietary structure, protein, requires people to expand the soybean cultivation to feed livestock.
 One alternative solution is farm insect to provide an alternative food resource to livestock.
 The current regulations require the animal products which are used in agriculture feeds to be processed in the rendering plant.
 However, the existing rendering plant cannot process the insects in an economically way due to the small-scale nature of insect farming industry in Australia.
 Thus, this project is aiming to design a mobile, micro processing plant which can process insects cost-effectively.

 ### 1.2 Project Scope